ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 Always create the GitHub release as a draft:

-- Creating it published runs the workflow and notifies watchers in the same moment, before anything has confirmed the portal accepted the artifacts.
+- A release cannot be un-notified, so nothing may notify watchers until the portal has accepted the artifacts.
-- A release cannot be un-notified.
-- A draft neither runs the workflow nor notifies, so the portal goes first.
+- A draft does not notify, and the workflow publishes it once the portal serves the version.

 1. Set `VERSION_NAME` in `gradle.properties` to the release version and merge it to `master` as `Prepare the vX.Y.Z release`.